To apply for one of our international bachelor’s degree programmes, you will need:

 - Upload certificates in English, Dutch, French or German only.
 Certificates in other languages need translating first by a SWORN translator before submission.

-- As a rule of thumb we accept certificates that grant access to a comparable higher education degree programme in the country it was awarded.
+- We typically accept certificates that grant access to a comparable higher education degree programme in the country it was awarded.
 Every admission file, however, is assessed on its own merit.

 - You can apply before you have received your secondary education certificate, provided that: